Maartii/Jester/README.md

+# Note: Due to time restraints I'm no longer maintaining this plugin.
+JohnTranQUT will probably maintain his fork [here](https://github.com/JohnTranQUT/Jester) and might update it to the new Impostor version.

 # Jester

 <img align="right" src="https://github.com/Maartii/Jester/blob/main/Screenshots/MiniJesterBG.png">

-**Note: If you're having issues, please try updating to the latest [experimental build](https://ci.appveyor.com/project/Impostor/Impostor/branch/dev/artifacts) of the Impostor server and the latest version of this plugin!**
+**If you're having issues, please try updating to the latest [experimental build](https://ci.appveyor.com/project/Impostor/Impostor/branch/dev/artifacts) of the Impostor server and the latest version of this plugin!**

 *Jester* is a plugin for the Among Us private server called [Impostor](https://github.com/Impostor/Impostor) that adds a new role to the game Among Us.
 The plugin will add a special **Jester role** to the game.
 The idea behind this Jester role is that if this Jester gets **voted out** during a meeting they **win**, and all other players **lose**.
 At the start of each game, one player will be assigned this role.